doublethreedigital/addon-boilerplate/README.md

 From a security perspective, all versions from v2.0 upwards will receive a security release if a vulnerability is found.

-If you discover a security vulnerability within Simple Commerce, please report it [via email](mailto::vendorEmail) straight away.
+If you discover a security vulnerability within :addonName, please report it [via email](mailto::vendorEmail) straight away.
 Please don't report security issues in the issue tracker.

 ## Resources

-* [**Issue Tracker**](https://github.com/:vendorName/:addonName/issues): Find & report bugs in Simple Commerce
+* [**Issue Tracker**](https://github.com/:vendorName/:addonName/issues): Find & report bugs in :addonName
 * [**Discussions**](https://github.com/:vendorName/:addonName/discussions): Get help and put forward feature requests
 * [**Email**](mailto::vendorEmail): Support from the developer behind the addon